 ERCOT stakeholders, in the design of the current RTM (SCED), adopted the use of a combination of mathematical modeling of the physical operational characteristics and Real-Time Resource telemetry in the clearing engine to allow maximum flexibility.

-The same approach is taken for the design of RTC where, a combination of additional Real-Time Resource telemetry and enhancements to the mathematical models in the clearing engine have been adopted.
+The same approach is taken for the design of RTC where, a combination of additional Real-Time Resource telemetry and enhancements to the mathematical models in the clearing engine will be adopted.

 Resource Status:

 The Resource statuses (COP and Telemetry) will need to be reviewed.
-The table below lists the current Resource statuses (COP and/or Telemetry) being used
+The table below lists the current Resource statuses (COP and/or Telemetry) being used with suggested modifications for RTC implementation.

+The PUC adopted a memorandum from Chairman Walker on June 27, 2019, specifically, paragraph “Market Rules for Ancillary Services” which includes the phrase, “…the stakeholder process at ERCOT will address the details regarding a requirement that resources provide an offer curve for capacity that is qualified, online, and capable of providing ancillary services.”
+As such, ERCOT plans to develop rules for Resources to provide Energy Offers and Ancillary Service Offers with appropriate telemetry indicating each Resource’s availability to provide energy and ancillary services.
+The following table of Resource Statuses will be subject to these rules accordingly.

 Table 1: Resource Status